Celebrating Negro Leagues Centennial

 History of the Negro Leagues

-On February 13, 1920, Andrew “Rube” Foster led eight independent Black Baseball team owners into a meeting held at the Paseo YMCA in Kansas City, MO.
+On February 13, 1920, Andrew “Rube” Foster led eight independent Black Baseball team owners into a meeting held at the Paseo YMCA in Kansas City, Missouri.
 Out of that meeting came the birth of the Negro National League, the first successful, organized professional Black Baseball League that provided a playing field for African-American and Hispanic baseball players to showcase their world-class baseball abilities.
-The Negro Leagues would operate for 40 years becoming a catalyst for economic growth in African-American communities across the country and helped spark social change in America.
-Between the end of the civil war and 1890 some black baseball players were able to play in white teams.
+The Negro Leagues would operate for 40 years, becoming a catalyst for economic growth in African-American communities across the country and helped spark social change in America.
+Between the end of the Civil War and 1890, some Black baseball players were able to play on White teams.

-Starting in 1890 many leagues stopped allowing black players and by 2000 the color barrier was in place.
-Many black players started to join all black independent teams and in the 1900's professional black baseball spread across the heartlands and in the south.
-In 1920 the Negro National League (NNL) and the Negro Southern League (NSL) formed, three years later the Eastern Colored League (ECL) formed.
+Starting in 1890, many leagues stopped allowing Black players, and by 1900, the color barrier was in place.
+Many Black players started to join all-Black independent teams, and in the 1900s, professional Black baseball spread across the heartlands and in the south.
+In 1920, the Negro National League (NNL) and the Negro Southern League (NSL) formed; three years later the Eastern Colored League (ECL) formed.
 The NNL lasted until 1931 when the Great Depression hit.
 Gus Greenlee formed the second Negro National League (GNNL) that lasted from 1933 to 1949.
-The NSL continued through the great depression until the 1940's.
-In 1937 the Negro American League (NAL) was formed bringing some of the best clubs in the South and Midwest and was the opposing circut to the NNL until the NNL disbanded in 1949.
-The color barrier was broken in 1946 when Jackie Robinson joined the Dodgers and in 1952 there was around 150 black players in organized baseball.
+The NSL continued through the great depression until the 1940s.
+In 1937, the Negro American League (NAL) was formed bringing some of the best clubs in the South and Midwest and was the opposing circuit to the NNL until the NNL disbanded in 1949.
+The color barrier was broken in 1946 when Jackie Robinson joined the Dodgers, and in 1952, there were around 150 Black players in organized baseball.

 Andrew "Rube" Foster